tldr-pages/tldr/pages/linux/hdparm.md

 > Get/set SATA/IDE device (HDD) parameters.

 - Request identification info of the device directly from the drive:

 `sudo hdparm -I /dev/{{device}}`

-- Get Advanced Power Management feature, if the drive supports it.
-Possible  settings  range  from values  1  through  127 (which permit spin-down), and values 128 through 254 (which do not permit spin-down):
+- Get Advanced Power Management feature, if the drive supports it:

 `sudo hdparm -B /dev/{{device}}`

-- Set Advanced Power Management value:
+- Set Advanced Power Management value.
+Values 1-127 permit spin-down, and values 128-254 do not:

 `sudo hdparm -B {{1}} /dev/{{device}}`

 - Check the current device power mode status:

 `sudo hdparm -C /dev/{{device}}`

-- Force  an  IDE drive to immediately enter the low power consumption standby mode, usually causing it to spin down:
+- Force a drive to immediately enter the standby mode, usually causing it to spin down:

 `sudo hdparm -y /dev/{{device}}`

-- Put  the  drive  into  idle  (low-power)  mode, and also set the standby (spindown) timeout for the drive:
+- Put the drive into idle (low-power) mode, and also set its standby timeout:

 `sudo hdparm -S {{standby timeout}} {{device}}`